DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Introduction

-Like the testing techniques for conventional software, testing deep neural networks (DNN) also faces the problem that automated oracle is often unavailable.
-Thus, one of the primary challenges for the tester of DNN-based systems is to label the inputs.
-To test DNN-based systems, software engineers have to invest a lot of manpower to label the tests, which is prohibitively expensive.
-In the past decade, to obtain the training data and testing data for building the DNN models, researchers and practitioners have invested many efforts and resources.
-For example, building the ImageNet~\footnote{http://www.image-net.org/}, which is considered to be the largest visual recognition dataset containing more than 20,000 categories and millions labeled data, costs 49k workers from 167 countries more than 9 years.
-Nevertheless, specifically for the testing of DNN-based systems, software tester can focus on these tests that can cause the system to behave incorrectly because diagnosing failed tests can provide insights into various problems in a software program~\cite{rothermel2001prioritizing}.
-This fact naturally motivates us to propose a prioritization technique to assist testers in identifying the tests causing misclassification in the earlier stage.
-In this manner, we can obtain maximum benefit from human efforts, even if the labeling process is prematurely halted at some arbitrary point due to the resource limit.
+Specially, in the context of testing DNN-based systems, software testers often focus on the tests that can cause the system to behave incorrectly, because diagnosing these tests can provide insights into various problems in the program.
+This fact naturally motivates us to propose a technique to prioritize tests so that fault-inducing tests can be labeled and analyzed before the other tests.
+In this manner, we can obtain maximum benefit from human efforts, even the labeling process is prematurely halted at some arbitrary point due to resource limit.

+In the past decades, many test prioritization techniques have been proposed for conventional software systems~\cite{rothermel2001prioritizing,di2013coverage,yoo2012regression}.
+In these techniques, code coverage is employed as the metric to guide the prioritization procedure.
+Two main coverage-based techniques are known as coverage-total and coverage-additional test prioritization~\cite{yoo2012regression}.
+A coverage-total method prioritizes tests based on their individual total coverage rate.
+That is, we prefer a test to the other one if it covers more program elements.
+A coverage-additional method differs from the coverage-total method in that, it prefers a test if it can cover more program elements that have not been covered by previous tests.

+Unfortunately, for DNN-based systems, although several neuron-coverage criteria have been proposed by software engineering researchers~\cite{pei2017deepxplore,ma2018deepgauge}, the aforementioned coverage-based methods are not effective as expected, due to some new challenges: \begin{itemize} \item First, these criteria are proposed to measure testing adequacy.
+It is often not clear how to improve the DNN quality after testing a DNN with these coverage criteria.

+\item Second, some coverage criteria cannot distinguish the fault detection capability of different tests.
+Thus, we cannot prioritize them effectively using the coverage-total prioritization method.
+For example, given a DNN, every test of the DNN has the same top-$k$ neuron coverage rate~\cite{ma2018deepgauge}.
+As a result, the coverage-total method becomes meaningless using this coverage criterion.